Skip to main content

 Brooks, Kit, The Japan Foundation Assistant Curator of Japanese Art.
 Ph.D.
 (2017) Harvard University.
 Research specialties: Medieval, early modern, and modern Japanese painting; early modern and modern Japanese prints and printed books; contemporary Japanese prints Contact: Brookskl@si.edu

-Catanzariti, Antonietta, The Robert and Arlene Kogod Secretarial Scholar, Assistant Curator for the Ancient Near East.
+Catanzariti, Antonietta, The Robert and Arlene Kogod Secretarial Scholar, Associate Curator for the Ancient Near East.
 Ph.D.
 (2015) University of California, Berkeley.
 Research specialties: Art and Archaeology of the Ancient Near East, Ceramic Economy, Ancient Interaction Patterns.
 Contact: CatanzaritiA@si.edu

 Clarke, Matthew Lawrence,; Conservation Scientist.
 Ph.D.
 (2006) University of Michigan in Chemistry.
 Research Specialties: Photographic materials, Spectroscopic and microscopic analyses, Paintings, Jades, Polymers and Coatings.
 Contact: ClarkeM@si.edu